 Yoast

+Yoast is a plugin designed to help users monitor their blog posts’ search engine optimisation potential.
 With easy post, users can enter keywords and see how often they’re used, have the plugin analyse its readability score, check for duplicate content, add a title and meta description, and preview how it will look in Google and social media pages.

-Users can also take more general actions to boost their site’s SEO performance, such as creating an XML sitemap and maintaining the site’s permalink URLs are still functional.
+Users can also take more general actions to boost their site’s SEO performance, such as creating an XML sitemap and ensuring the site’s permalink URLs are still functional.
 The plugin is updated every two weeks to keep pace with the latest Google algorithm.

 Yoast is also available as a freemium plugin.
-The full version costs $89 per year and includes support for more keywords per article, a feature to create redirects for deleted pages, access to 24/7 customer support, and a complete lack of advertisements.
+The full version costs $99 per year and includes support for more keywords per article, a feature to create redirects for deleted pages, access to 24/7 customer support, and a complete lack of advertisements.

 MailChimp